isce-framework/isce2/README.txt

 on a subsequent run with --dostep or --start.

 ---------------------------------------------------------------------------------
-3.4 NOTE on DEM
+3.4 Notes on Digital Elevation Models (DEMs)
 ---------------------------------------------------------------------------------

+- ISCE will automatically download SRTM Digital Elevation Models when you run an application that requires a DEM.
+In order for this to work follow the next 2
+instructions:

+1. You will need to have a user name and password from urs.earthdata.nasa.gov and you need to include LPDAAC applications to your account.

+    a.
+If you don't already have an earthdata username and password, you can set them at https://urs.earthdata.nasa.gov/

+    b.
+If you already have an earthdata account, please ensure that you add LPDAAC applications to your account:
+         - Login to earthdata here: https://urs.earthdata.nasa.gov/home
+         - Click on my applications on the profile
+         - Click on “Add More Applications”
+         - Search for “LP DAAC”
+         - Select “LP DAAC Data Pool” and “LP DAAC OpenDAP” and approve.

+2. create a file named .netrc with the following 3 lines:

+machine urs.earthdata.nasa.gov
+    login your_earthdata_login_name
+    password your_earthdata_password

+3. set permissions to prevent others from viewing your credentials:

+> chmod go-rwx .netrc

-- If a dem component is provided but the dem is the EGM96 geo reference (which is the case for SRTM DEMs) it will be converted into  WGS84.
-  A new file with suffix wgs84 is created.
-If it is already in WGS84 nothing happens.
+- When you run applications that require a dem, such as stripmapApp.py, if a dem component is provided but the dem is referenced to the EGM96 geo reference (which is the case for SRTM DEMs) it will be converted to have the  WGS84 ellipsoid as its reference.
+A new dem file with suffix wgs84 will be created.

-- If no dem component is specified in input a EGM96 will be downloaded and the it will be converted into WGS84.
-There will be then two files, an EGM96 with no suffix, and the WGS84 with the wgs84 suffix.
+- If no dem component is specified as an input a EGM96 will be automatically downloaded (provided you followed the preceding instructions to register at earthdata) and then it will be converted into WGS84.

+- If you define an environment variable named DEMDB to contain the path to a directory, then ISCE applications will download the DEM (and water body mask files into the directory indicated by $DEMDB.
+Also ISCE applications will look for the DEMs in the $DEMDB directory and the local processing directory before downloading a new DEM.
+This will prevent ISCE from downloading multiple copies of a DEM if you work with data in different subdirectories that cover similar geographic locations.

 ================================================================================